 When you bake your cookies cold, they hold their shape and spread slower.
 Cold dough is also easier to handle and roll.

 It'll keep things neat and tidy.
 Aluminum foil also works - your cookies won't stick!

 Before popping your creation in the oven, cookies or otherwise, spend a few minutes making it beautiful.

 Roll your cookie into a nice well-formed golf ball size ball, and add a little bit of your main ingredient on top of each cookie - chocolate chips, walnuts, oreo cookie chunks.
 Honestly, this small effort will drastically improve the look and taste of your cookies.

 If you're planning on baking regularly, having a digital scale ($12 from Kmart) makes it SO much easier!
 A digital scale will make your baking more accurate and therefore improve it.

-Just remember if you’re converting from volume (cups/spoons) into weight (kg/g), not all ingredients weigh the same (eg. butter is heavier than flour), so use a conversion chart like this one.
+Also, converting from volume into weight?
+Not all ingredients weigh the same (eg. butter is heavier than flour), so use a conversion chart like this one.

 Duh, but directions like mixing wet and dry ingredients separately before mixing together can easily get skipped.
-The order and method set out is actually important!
-So unless you're Julie Child, don't get creative here guys.
+The order and method set out is important.

 Learning how to bake isn't easy, but anyone can do it!
 Like everything, it just takes practice, patience, and persistence.

-Bake away babes, and keep sharing that cookie dough love ❤
+Bake away, and keep sharing that cookie dough joy ❤